sellis8/sellis8.github.io/README.md

 # sellis8.github.io
-Stephanie Ellis sellis8@my.waketech.edu
+Hey!
+My name is Stephanie Ellis, and my school email is sellis8@my.waketech.edu.
-This is my school account
+I'm using this for my school account
 This repository will hold assignments for CTI-110